csomv/Getting-and-Cleaning-Data-Course-Project/ReadMe.md

     source("run_analysis.R")

 The code will generate a folder called `data` in the working directory, if there is not one yet.
-This folder will be used to download the data and unzip it and the final dataset will be written into it as well (`./data/tidy_data.txt`).
+This folder will be used to download the data and unzip it there and the final dataset will be written into it as well (`./data/tidy_data.txt`).

 In case if you want to read the final data back into R, that can be done by the code below: